kokospapa8/majestic-monolith-django/conventions.md

 # import
-- try to use local import for app model in side the method
+- try to use local import for app model inside the method
 - import common library
 ```
 1. standard package
 2. django package